-The effects of Propecia take some time to develop.
-It is therefore not likely that you will notice any significant improvement or difference in hair in, for instance, the first 2 weeks of Propecia treatment.
+The effects of Propecia do take a little time to develop.
+It’s not overly likely you’ll notice any significant improvement or difference in hair in, for instance, the first 2 weeks of Propecia treatment.

 To help ensure that the treatment is effective, you should continue taking it every day once you have started according to your prescriber’s instructions.
 If you experience any side effects or notice anything unusual when taking the medicine, talk to your GP.